ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/10-sessions.md

 Because the session data is never sent in its raw form to the client, it is more secure.
 However, the session can still be hijacked by a malicious user who copies the cookie or guesses a valid session id.
 To counter this, all requests should be updated to use secure protocol (https) and the cookie should be encrypted.

-Also, in-memory sessions are lost when the server reboots (as they are held in volitale memory).
+Also, in-memory sessions are lost when the server reboots (as they are held in volatile memory).
 They should also be cleaned out periodically, as each session consumes working memory, and if a session is more than an hour old it probably will not be used again.

 ## Database Cookies